 The bottom line is, you never know what things may spook your dog, or if a situation will arise where your dog goes chasing after another animal etc. The key is to be overly prepared in case god forbid your dog gets away from you can’t find him or her.

 With the GPS tracker we have, we can now see instantly the exact location of our dog at any time as long as she is wearing it.
 So if she were ever to slip away from us again we would find her in minutes.
 Because each minute matters!
-There is alot of hazards out there, and the sooner you can find your missing pet the better chance you will get them back un-harmed.
+There is a plethora of hazards out there, and the sooner you can find your missing pet the better chance you will get them back un-harmed.

 Lesson #2 – Leverage Your Network to Reach as Many People as You Can Quickly